Jamiewhbee/Spectrum/README.md

 Developed as a collaboration between J. Barrett, W. Galloway, and J. Wyzula.

+The code for Kramers-Kronig analysis is heavily based on kktr.cpp by C.C.
+Homes, which was originally developed for a C/C++ compiler and has been rewritten for a Python compiler.

 The data used for the demos is the magneto-reflectivity for two facets of NbAs2 collected by J. Wyzula et al. See https://arxiv.org/abs/2110.07266.

 ### Please refer to the following demos for using the module: